MicrosoftDocs/power-platform/power-platform/admin/troubleshoot-set-up-sharepoint-online.md

    3. Select the site URLs that you want to validate, and then click or tap **Validate**.

-3. [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps validates all the selected site URLs and their immediate subordinate site and document library URLs.
+3. Dynamics 365 apps validates all the selected site URLs and their immediate subordinate site and document library URLs.
 It then displays the results in **Validating Sites**.

 4. To fix a URL, open the site record, and enter the correct URL. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create or edit site records](edit-existing-sharepoint-site-records.md).